PureStorage-OpenConnect/TestDriveNewStack/README.md

 Run the setup.sh script by typing the following:
 ```
+git checkout testdrive-beta
 ~/TestDriveNewStack/setup.sh
 ```

 ## Try out Ansible

-Once setup is finished, you can then you can run `ansible-playbook <filename>`.
+Once setup is finished, you can then you can run `ansible-playbook --ask-vault-pass <filename>`.
+Requires vault password of **pure**.

 Running them in order (0-6) is recommended.

 The playbooks are straightforward and actually demonstrate many of the things that Ansible is great at doing.

-* 0_getInfo.yaml - Shows a simple method of gathering data - Run with `ansible-playbook --ask-vault-pass 0_getInfo.yaml` - Requires vault password of **pure**.
+* 0_getInfo.yaml - Shows a simple method of gathering data
 * 1_modHost.yaml - Fixes some inconsistent capitalization between the host and the array.
 * 2_createVol.yaml - You can see how Anible will create, map, format, mount, and edit /etc/fstab, all in one easy command.
 * 3_createActiveCluster.yaml - Shamelessly stolen from @sdodsley, this will create a synchronous relationship between 2 Flasharrays and protect our volume